Why the AI and Tech is moving to Space

 1. Power: Space-Based Solar Power (SBSP)

 The concept is to place massive solar arrays in geostationary orbit (GEO), 36,000 km high, to harvest sunlight 24/7.
 This energy is then beamed wirelessly to Earth, providing continuous, baseload clean power.
-Once science fiction, SBSP is now the subject of intense national investment by the US (AFRL/Caltech), China, the UK, and Japan, all of whom have active demonstrator missions and R&D programs.⁵, ¹⁰, ⁴¹, ⁴⁸ For India, with proven expertise from its Aditya-L1 and SpaDeX missions, the foundational building blocks for energy independence are already in place.⁹, ¹⁸
+Once science fiction, SBSP is now the subject of intense national investment by the US, China, the UK, and Japan.
+For India, with proven expertise from its Aditya-L1 and SpaDeX missions, the foundational building blocks for energy independence are already in place.

 2. Processing: In-Orbit Cloud Computing

-The AI revolution is creating a data bottleneck, as modern satellites generate terabytes of daily data that must be slowly downlinked to Earth for processing.¹⁷ A new breed of startups like Starcloud is pioneering the solution: moving data centers into orbit.
-These “server racks in space,” equipped with powerful GPUs, can process data in-situ, leveraging continuous solar power and the vacuum of space for cooling.¹⁶ The market for this service is projected to explode to nearly $40 billion by 2035, offering AI founders and investors access to immense, carbon-neutral compute power.³ This orbital processing layer is enabled by, and in turn drives demand for, constant power from space.
+The AI revolution is creating a data bottleneck, as modern satellites generate terabytes of daily data that must be slowly downlinked.
+Startups like Starcloud are pioneering the solution: moving data centers into orbit.
+These “server racks in space” equipped with GPUs process data in-situ, leveraging continuous solar power and the vacuum of space for cooling.
+The market for this service is projected to explode to nearly $40 billion by 2035.

 3. Pathways: Advanced Laser Communications

 The final piece is moving processed data at light speed.
-A recent Chinese breakthrough challenged the entire satellite internet paradigm, demonstrating a 1 Gbps data link from GEO with a tiny 2-watt laser.⁶ They achieved this by combining Adaptive Optics (AO) with Mode-Diversity Reception (MDR) to overcome atmospheric distortion.
-This implies that a few high-orbit satellites could offer bandwidth comparable to mega-constellations, drastically altering the economics of global connectivity and reducing orbital congestion.
-For India, which has experimented with optical payloads on its GSAT-29 satellite, mastering this is a strategic imperative.¹⁴, ²⁹
+A recent Chinese breakthrough demonstrated a 1 Gbps data link from GEO with a tiny 2-watt laser by combining Adaptive Optics (AO) with Mode-Diversity Reception (MDR) to overcome atmospheric distortion.
+This implies that a few high-orbit satellites could offer bandwidth comparable to mega-constellations, drastically altering the economics of global connectivity.

 Force 1: The End of Easy Terrestrial Scaling for AI

-The Physics of Space Orbit offers a solution rooted in fundamental physics.
+The AI Energy Crisis: Training a single large AI model can consume over 500 MWh of electricity, straining power grids globally.
+The Physics of Space: Orbit offers a solution rooted in fundamental physics.
 The two largest operational expenditures for a terrestrial data center are power and cooling.
 Space provides both for free.
-Satellites can access continuous, 24/7 solar radiation, and passively radiate waste heat into the cold vacuum of space.

 Force 2: The Collapse of Launch Costs

-The Reusability Revolution The advent of reusable launch vehicles has fundamentally altered the economics of space.
-A 2024 NASA study concluded that Space-Based Solar Power only becomes competitive under massive launch cost reductions.
+The Reusability Revolution: The advent of reusable launch vehicles has fundamentally altered the economics of space.
+A 2024 NASA study concluded that SBSP only becomes competitive under massive launch cost reductions.
 With legacy launchers, costs were 12 to 80 times higher.
 With reusable heavy-lift, it falls into a competitive $0.03-$0.08/kWh range.

 Force 3: The Geopolitics of Sovereignty